vwvw25/Minority-Report-System/README.md

 ---

 ## Success Criteria

+The mocked build demonstrates:

-- End-to-end pipeline runs in Foundry with append-only logs and deterministic IDs.
+- End-to-end anomaly detection pipeline with append-only logs and deterministic identities.
-- Outputs are realistic and schema-aligned at every stage.
-- Analysts can review anomalies in Workshop via HITL.
-- Architecture is complete, auditable, and replayable.
+- Plausible outputs at every stage, schema-correct and replayable.
-- Upgrade to live ML models requires no redesign.
+- Clear, low-friction upgrade path to real ML models without changing interfaces.
+- Full auditability, replayability, and HITL fit-for-purpose.
+- **UI impact** — not just functional, but compelling.
+The Workshop interface is designed to make analysts and marketers say “oooh”: intuitive, enterprise-grade, and visually robust, showing the value of the system at a glance.

 ---